Close

 And Into the Fire by Robert Gleason

-Poster Placeholder of - 13 Terrifyingly plausible, And Into the Fire follows journalist Jules Meredith and head of the CIA’s Pakistan desk Elena Moreno as they fight the clock to stop ISIS from dropping three Pakistani nukes on U.S. soil.
+opens in a new windowImage Placeholder of - 86 Terrifyingly plausible, And Into the Fire follows journalist Jules Meredith and head of the CIA’s Pakistan desk Elena Moreno as they fight the clock to stop ISIS from dropping three Pakistani nukes on U.S. soil.
 This is no easy feat when the corrupt American president and a Saudi ambassador both want the two women killed.
 Realistic, character-driven, and fine-tuned, And Into the Fire is sure to get your heart racing!

 Book of Judas by Linda Stasi